3cor/tsuruoka-iotlab-manual/README.md

 Laborartory garbage have to be put in a specific place in the kosen.
 You cannot dispose it outside the kosen.
 For that you have to follow Tsuruoka City Garbage Classification Guide issued by the city hall.

 Got to keep the working environment clean for yourself and others, right?

+# Collabotators and members of the lab

+I thought it might be useful to have a single place that contains information about people in the lab or people that worked here.
+In case you have inquiry regarding their respective projects.
+Something that I forget to mention in this manual and you want to ask the original developer yourself.
+Please remember that they might be busy at time as they have their own stuff to take care of now.
+Thanks me later :)

+## Salim Zabir

+## Nitis Monburion

+## Juhani

+## Joona

+## Arnaud

+## Zach

+## Nathasak Vejprasit